mooklle/mookScripts/README.md

   - `false` - ignores ore box/gem bag and drops ore when full
 - `MINER.DefaultOre`
   - `nil` - uses level-based ore selection
-  - `string` - matches string against keys in `MINER.ORES`, and either mines that ore, or exits if no ore is found with the given key
+  - `string` - matches string against keys in `MINER.ORES` (i.e. "Banite", "Corrupted", etc), and either mines that ore, or exits if no ore is found with the given key.
+Valid options are listed in the comment above this setting in `mookMiner.lua`.

 #### Known issues
 - It's entirely possible to die on the way to the Necrite spot due to the aggressive creatures.
 I recommend either mining Phasmatite at that level instead, or re-writing the traversal function to avoid these creatures if that's a concern.
 Not really sure I can do anything to fix this one. [disable auto-retaliate may help]